lordnik22/org-shoplist/README.md

   `org-shoplist-shoplist-as-todo-list`
 ## Ingredients ##
 Enclose the ingredients with `org-shoplist-ing-start-char` and `org-shoplist-ing-end-char`.
-Simple examples for a ingredients:
+Simple examples for ingredients:
 `(200g Nuts), (1 Nut), (1 big Nut)`

 Structure: